vfssantos/unified_theory/The_Golden_Selection/00_Overview/claims_summary.md

 ## What Has Been Achieved

 ### Rigorous (Parts I + II)
-- D = 3 derived from topological stability (Zeeman + Mermin-Wagner bounds PROVEN)
+- D = 3 derived from graph theory ($\mu \geq 6$ requires 3D) + Zeeman (knots unstable in D ≥ 4)
-- Golden Lock mechanism ESTABLISHED (Hopfions in analog systems)
+- No additional assumptions needed (A2, A3 now derived from axiom)
-- Golden ratio from geometry PROVEN (Bruna 2025)
+- Golden ratio from H₃ geometry PROVEN (Bruna 2025: Schur curvature minimum)
-- H₃ symmetry derived from classification
+- H₃ symmetry derived from four converging pillars
-- E₈ derived as unique minimal source
+- E₈ derived as unique lattice preserving algebraic closure of φ
 - φ derived as eigenvalue (not assumed)

 ### Verified (Part III)